-Hosted by RWJF Clinical Scholar Dr. Chileshe Nkonde-Price (Penn CSP), and co-produced with Penn's Leonard Davis Institute of Health Economics, the RWJF Clinical Scholars Health Policy Podcast is a monthly series featuring interviews with health policy experts who are visitors, alumni, or faculty of the Clinical Scholars Program.
+Hosted by Penn RWJF Clinical Scholars and co-produced with Penn's Leonard Davis Institute of Health Economics, the RWJF Clinical Scholars Health Policy Podcast is a monthly series featuring interviews with health policy experts who are visitors, alumni, or faculty of the Clinical Scholars Program.

 Nirav Shah, M.D., M.P.H.

 New York State Health Commissioner